 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-The structure of the economy remains rural and agrarian, with over 90% of the population engaged mainly in agriculture.
-The urbanisation rate was estimated at 12% in 2015, compared to an average of 37% in Sub-Saharan Africa.
+The structure of the economy remains rural and agrarian, with over 90 percent of the population engaged mainly in agriculture.
+The urbanization rate, estimated at 12 percent in 2015, declined to 2.08 percent in 2017, compared to an average of 37% in Sub-Saharan Africa.
 Agriculture, particularly agribusiness, is central to the urban growth strategy of the country, and the overall goal is to support higher agricultural productivity to respond to the growing local demand, and encourage trading of agricultural surpluses to promote non-agricultural activities (for example, tourism) in urban areas.

 Access to Finance

 Burundi’s financial sector remains sound, despite going through a period of civil unrest.
 The banking sector, comprising ten commercial banks, is adequately capitalized and has sufficient capital buffers to absorb inherent risks.
 The total capital Tier 2 and the core capital Tier 1 adequacy ratios have remained above the regulatory requirement that encompasses the capital buffers requirement of 12.5 percent and 14.5 percent.
 These two critical measures of bank soundness have recorded an improvement, with total capital ratio increasing from 19.8 percent in January 2016 to 22.9 percent in January 2017, while the core capital ratio increased from 23.2 percent to 26.6 percent over the same period.
 This improvement in the banking industry’s soundness is likely to provide strong support for large housing finance project deals over the medium term as the country recovers from the downturn.